arcan1s/ahriman/docs/migration.rst

    Create directory tree.
 It can be done by running ``ahriman service-tree-migrate`` subcommand.
 It performs copying between the old repository tree and the new one.
 Alternatively directories can be copied by hands.

 #.
-   Edit configuration in case if anything is pointing to the old path, e.g. HTML report generation, in the way in which it will point to the directory inside repository specific one, e.g. ``/var/lib/ahriman/repository/x86_64`` to ``/var/lib/ahriman/repository/aur-clone/x86_64``.
+   Edit configuration in case if anything is pointing to the old path, e.g. HTML report generation, in the way in which it will point to the directory inside repository specific one, e.g. ``/var/lib/ahriman/repository/x86_64`` to ``/var/lib/ahriman/repository/aur/x86_64``.

 #.
    Run setup command (i.e. ``ahriman service-setup``) again with the same arguments as used before.
 This step can be done manually by editing devtools pacman configuration (``/usr/share/devtools/pacman.conf.d/ahriman-x86_64.conf`` by default) replacing ``Server`` with path to the repository, e.g.:

    .. code-block:: ini

-      [aur-clone]
+      [aur]
       SigLevel = Optional TrustAll
-      Server = file:///var/lib/ahriman/repository/aur-clone/x86_64
+      Server = file:///var/lib/ahriman/repository/aur/x86_64

    In case of manual interventions make sure to remove architecture reference from ``web`` sections (if any) to avoid ambiguity.